English as a Second Language

 - you expect to do homework outside of class

 What courses are part of the credit ESL program?

 Oakton offers courses in reading, writing, grammar, speaking and listening, and pronunciation.

 Go to the Enrollment Center (Room 1860 in Des Plaines; Room A100 in Skokie) to fill out an application.

 Take the writing test (WSAT), reading test and math test as soon as possible.
 View the placement testing schedule.
 If you cannot attend any of the testing sessions, you may be able to take the tests in the Testing Center (Room 2409 in Des Plaines or Room A135 in Skokie.)
 Do not wait to take the tests.
 If you wait until the last day, the classes you want may be filled.

-If you want to take courses outside of ESL, you'll probably want to speak to an academic advisor in Advising and Counseling.
+If you want to take courses outside of ESL, you'll probably want to speak to an academic advisor in Academic Advising.

 When and where do the classes meet?

 Classes are offered on the Des Plaines and Skokie campuses at various times during the week and on weekends.